proofzero/rollupid/README.md

 ### Redeem

-THe [projects/edeem/](projects/redeem/) directory contains a web application for minting 3ID invites.
+The [projects/redeem/](projects/redeem/) directory contains a web application for minting 3ID invites.

+### Icons

+The [projects/icons/](projects/icons/) directory contains a simple service for generating signed URLs for image upload.

 ## Develop